WalletWasabi/WasabiDoc/docs/using-wasabi/Testnet.md

 ## Receiving testnet bitcoin

-You can [generate a receive address](/using-wasabi/Receive.md) the same way as on mainnet, by labeling the known by entities in the `Receive` tab.
+You can [generate a receive address](/using-wasabi/Receive.md) the same way as on mainnet, by labeling the known by entities in the `Receive` dialog.
 Notice that testnet SegWit addresses start with `tb1q...`, and not with `bc1q...` as mainnet addresses.

 Because testnet bitcoin don't have economical value, they are gifted by different sources.